If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 Excellent question!
 We get asked about this frequently and there are dozens of YouTube videos showing you how to do it.

-Before we head down into the rabbit hole on this topic… We want to address the use of 2×4 pressure treated wood for building your frame.
+Before we head down into the rabbit hole on this topic… We want to address the use of 2×4 pressure treated wood frame for building your outdoor kitchen.

-In our professional opinion with a decade of experience behind us… We do not believe outdoor kitchens should be made with wood as the frame or sheathing.
+In our professional opinion with a decade of experience behind us… We do not believe outdoor kitchens should be made with a wood frame or sheathing.

 Well, there are a few reasons: